From a mythical origin story, to common kitchen spice, cinnamon has a long strange history.

-To start, cinnamon is a spice (which means it’s not made from leaves, which is what herbs are).
+To start, cinnamon is a spice (which means it’s not leaves, which is what herbs are).
 It comes from the bark of trees in the Cinnamomum family.
-It’s been used for thousands of years, but where it came from had been intentionally shrouded in mystery for much of that time.
-During the spice trade cinnamon would be harvested in southern Asia, brought to the Middle East along the Maritime Silk Road, and then resold by spice merchants around the Mediterranean and onward.
+It’s been used for thousands of years but where it grew was intentionally shrouded in mystery for much of that time.
+During the spice trade cinnamon was harvested in southern Asia, brought to the Middle East along the Maritime Silk Road, and then resold by spice merchants around the Mediterranean and onward.
 To maintain control over the Western market, the Asian origins of cinnamon were kept secret by its Arabian merchants.

 This cinnamon subterfuge begins with an incredible origin story.
-Westerners were told that there was a species of Arabian bird called the Cinnamologus (ie. “cinnamon birds”) who would make their nests out of pieces of cinnamon they collected from an unknown land.
+Westerners were told that there was a species of Arabian bird called the Cinnamologus (ie. “cinnamon birds”) which made their nests with pieces of cinnamon that they collected from an unknown land.
 These nests were either high on cliff faces or at the tops of very tall trees depending on who was telling the story.
 The key was that the nests were inaccessible.
 So the cinnamon was harvested by either leaving heavy pieces of meat out for the birds, who would carry the meat back to their nests but the weight would topple the nest to the ground, or the nests were shot with projectiles which would do about the same thing.

 This exotic & daring method of harvesting cinnamon only made it more desirable, much more so than if people found out you just had to peel the bark off of a tree and let it dry.
 Not everyone believed these stories, but either way the market supply was cornered by Arabian merchants and so cinnamon remained an expensive spice & Western status symbol for hundreds of years.